 Rishabh Raj Jain

-Actively pursuing stories that are often ignored by the mainstream media, and giving voice to people at the bottom of the pyramid, are his main goals and areas of reportage.
-Jain first joined AP as an intern in 2015 after a competitive selection process, and was trained to work across all formats—video, photo, and text.
-Soon after the internship, he started working as a video journalist for the South Asia desk based out of New Delhi, reporting on everything from violent protests, to cannabis producing Himalayan villages.
+Actively pursuing stories that are often ignored by the mainstream media and giving voice to people at the bottom of the pyramid are his main goals and areas of reportage.
+Jain first joined AP as an intern in 2015 after a competitive selection process, and was trained to work across multiple formats—video, photo, and text.
+Soon after the internship, he started working as a video journalist for the South Asia desk based out of New Delhi, reporting on everything from violent protests to cannabis-producing Himalayan villages.

 He followed up on that story with "When study abroad ends in death, US parents find few answers," which was both an in-depth look at the lack of transparency in the U.S. study abroad industry, and a human interest story about an American mother retracing the last footsteps of her son who died while studying abroad in the mountains of North India.
-Jain produced the story in all three formats, often carrying a video camera, D-SLR camera, and a notepad, all at the same time.
+Jain produced the story in three formats, often carrying a video camera, DSLR camera, and a notepad, all at the same time.